-You can extend the Arts & Crafts ambiance to the porch, garden paths, the garage, and the garden.
 These days you have many options for lighting in all the variations of Arts & Crafts: California Mission, Asian-inspired, Prairie School, East Coast Shingle and Cottage, English and European.
 But it’s not just style that’s important: placement, mounting, and attention to how the light will be directed are crucial, too.
-New innovations mean many exterior lights consume less energy, and when properly installed, the fixtures can minimize the impact of light pollution on the night sky and on the surrounding neighborhood.
+New innovations in Arts & Crafts lighting means many exterior lights consume less energy, and when properly installed, the fixtures can minimize the impact of light pollution on the night sky and on the surrounding neighborhood.
 (Wouldn’t it be nice if you and your neighbors could see the stars?)

 Low voltage lights are usually mounted on a spike that sticks into the ground like a tent peg.
 That makes it a snap to exchange the decorative part of the light for one with Arts & Crafts styling.
 It may also be possible to swap your existing bulbs for LEDs, which include both the driver and emitter in a single cartridge.
 (LEDs, or light emitting diodes, are long-lived and put out light that’s warmer in quality than older low-voltage bulbs.)

 Hard-wired garden lights offer the advantage of permanence over low-voltage lights, which can be knocked over or damaged by equipment, heavy snow, or even heavy rainfall.
 Hard-wired systems go just about anywhere you want them: at ground level attached to a conduit, along walls, or mounted on a railing, post, or column.
 Because of their versatility, they’re also a good choice for ambient Arts & Crafts lighting on decks and patios.